gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 86: May 07, Thursday
+**Today's Progress**: Learned more about the different methods that can be used to manipulate data structures, lots of them are very useful and some are just good to know.

 ## Day 85: May 06, Wednesday
 **Today's Progress**: Working on array data structure that can store multiple other data types, and solved problems combined with loops and conditional statements.